andreyromancev/personal/blog/content/article/developer-career-bootstrap.md

 ## Gain experience
 {{< figure src="/blog/images/posts/level-up.jpg">}}
 To be a good lawyer, you need experience in courtrooms.
 To be a decent surgeon, you have to get time on the operating table.
 To be a developer you need experience in... well, developing.
-Luckily- in software development you can gain actual working experience without going anywhere.
+Luckily in software development you can gain actual working experience without going anywhere.
 The only thing you need is your laptop.
 So turn it on and get learning!

-The internet is full of guides and lessons that will lead you from your first day, to being a relatively competent little coder- although you shouldn't expect quick results.
+The internet is full of guides and lessons that will lead you from your first day, to being a relatively competent little coder—although you shouldn't expect quick results.
 You have chosen a field with a very high entry threshold.
 You will need to invest 4 to 6 months of intense practice (at least 15 hours per week).
 It is very individualistic, but you won’t be able to obtain proficiency any faster, even if you are a genius.

 Start from general tutorials and read a couple of beginner books.
 They will usually lead you through an example project.
 Your goal here isn't to learn millions of skills and details by heart, but instead to learn basic skills well.
 Just remember that there is a particular way to solve a particular kind of problem.
 When you encounter these problems, you will know where to look.